Our comparison table only shows our top 5 picks. You can find the other recommendations within this article.

 Some of the laptops also have fast charging capability.
 Removable batteries can be a benefit, but it’s rare in this category and the extra batteries can be expensive.

-You could do research for days to select the best budget laptop for yourself and still end up making the wrong decision.
-Fortunately, we have already done research that for you.
+You could research for days to select the best budget laptop for yourself and still end up making the wrong decision.
+Fortunately, we have already researched that for you.
 Here you will find the most reliable and powerful laptops that are available for under $300.

 With an unassuming design, the first thing you will notice is the bright 14-inch FHD widescreen display which features LED backlighting, HD resolution and is powered by Intel HD graphics.
 An advantage of the Aspire 1 is that it has a 1080p display, which is higher resolution than some of its competitors.

 The integrated graphics may struggle with anything but lighter gaming.
-However, it’s perfect for media streaming when paired with the high resolution display.
+However, it’s perfect for media streaming when paired with a high-resolution display.

 If you want to try Linux, Ubuntu has drivers for this laptop’s hardware.
 Just be aware that 64GB might not be enough storage capacity to dual-boot between Linux and Windows.
 This can be easily solved with an external drive or USB stick.

 The HP Stream 14 is one of the most popular laptops in the $300 price range.
-It has decent specifications and is especially designed for travelers.
-It’s available in two different sizes, 11-inch and 14-inch and there isn’t really a big different of price between them so you can choose whichever is more convenient.
+It has decent specifications and is specially designed for travelers.
+It’s available in two different sizes, 11-inch and 14-inch and there isn’t really a big difference in price between them so you can choose whichever is more convenient.

 It’s a portable mid-size laptop that is made for people who need the device for casual work like browsing, checking emails, video chatting, social networking, etc. I wouldn’t recommend it to those who have to run bulky applications.
 However, one can effortlessly run MS Office and other average programs.

 This model is available in Aqua Blue which we find quite attractive.
-It has been improved drastically compared to previous models, and we believe this is best laptop in the list under $250.
+It has been improved drastically compared to previous models, and we believe this is the best laptop on the list under $250.

 The Stream at multi-tasking as well as running relatively demanding applications.
 The only downside of this device is its limited storage space.
 However, you can always use the memory card for extra space.
 The keyboard is responsive with good feedback.
 We highly recommend this laptop for writers or students who need to write a lot for homework assignments.